Prince-Singh-Dev/CineScopes/README.md

 # 🎬 CineScope

 CineScope is a full-stack Movie Search & Watchlist web application built using the **OMDb API**.
-Users can search for movies, add them to a personal watchlist, and manage them securely via authentication.
+Users can search for movies, add them to a personal watchlist, and manage them securely via authentication ..

 ---